Home DIY Projects While Sheltering-In-Place

-Sheltering-in-place . . .
+Sheltering-in-place during the Covid-19 pandemic . . .
 I’ve got time on my hands . . .
-There’s no better opportunity to look around my place and do a few frugal home DIY decor upgrades.
-After all, I’ll be staring at these four walls a lot until the Covid-19 pandemic fades into the sunset . . .
+There’s no better opportunity to look around my place and do a few frugal home DIY decor upgrades!
 Here’s a few of the projects I’ve completed so far:

 My DIY Living Room Project

-I felt that it was time to bring more teal into my life.
+I felt that it was time to bring a bit more teal into my life.
 Teal adds a splash of color to the neutral beige and tan colors that dominate my living room.
 Ever the frugalist, I looked for ways to add teal accents to my decor without spending much money.
-I was using teal curtains and throw pillows as the main color accents, but more was needed.
-A few frugal purchases from the dollar store and Walmart and a bit of DIY did the trick!
+A few frugal purchases from Dollar Tree, Goodwill thrift store and Walmart, and a bit of DIY did the trick!

 But wait, there’s more!

-I wanted to add a bit more texture and depth to the vases.
-Also I wanted to bring in more complimentary colors.
-So I started building up layers of very lightly applied acrylic paint mixed with baking soda (a 50/50 mix) to my Dollar Tree ($1.00 each) glass vases.
-This added both texture and layers of color.
+I now was emboldened to see what I could do with a bit of creativity and a few cheap glass vases from Dollar Tree!
+Here are three projects: In each of these I started building up layers of very lightly applied acrylic paint mixed with baking soda (a 50/50 mix) to my Dollar Tree ($1.00 each) glass vases.
+This mixture adds both texture and layers of color.
 The results are shown below:

 Here is the technique for my textured vases (above) in detail: I’ll do two coats for the base using acrylic or chalk paint mixed with baking soda to add texture ( I do a rough mix of 50/50 baking soda and paint so that it dries rough and bumpy.
 You want lots of texture!
 That should dry fully.
 Next, I’ll add a layer of secondary color using a nearly dry brush so that the paint streaks and does not cover fully.
 You paint lightly so that the paint covers the raised texture only (it’ll take a bit of practice to master).
 Before it has a chance to dry fully I will add a fourth coat, lightly blending it randomly to create depth to the texture.
 It took me about 5 or 6 failed tries before the technique began to work.
 The key is to build up thin layers to accentuate the texture created with the baking soda.
 Also, use acrylic matte or chalk paint.
 Satin or glossy paint is too shiny and does not work well.